-You have practised and practised making videos with your old camera.
+You have practised making videos with your old camera.
 Now it is time to go out and get yourself a brand new, professional video camera.
 This is not a purchase to be taken lightly.
-This is an expensive piece of gear that you should consider an investment in your movie making career, and one that you need to research thoroughly before buying.
+This is an expensive piece of gear that you should consider an investment in your movie-making career, and one that you need to research thoroughly before buying.

-The more you learn about professional video cameras, the better able you will be to choose the best one to buy for your particular movie making needs.
-Here are a few things that will give you an idea of how to buy a professional video camera.
+The more you learn about professional video cameras, the better able you will be to choose the best one to buy for your particular movie-making needs.
+Here are a few things that will give you an idea of how to buy the best professional video camera.

 1) Choose A Camera That Also Has Manual Controls

 It can be all too easy to get into the habit of using the automatic functions on a camera, but it is best to have one that has manual controls.

 Coz this is going to give you a lot more control over the way you shoot, and you are going to have much better quality in the long run.
 You can be a lot more creative when you are in control.
 Learn about the various settings and how to use them in order to create effects that are going to make your movies really come to life.

 There are some manual controls that every videographer and professional film maker must know about.
 Those that will help you take better videos and help much desired effects to your videos.
 Let us discuss more about them below.

 With the auto focus, it might not be possible to focus on the subject of your choice.
 For doing that, you need to manually focus your camera.
 With manual focus, you can adjust your video camera to focus on the object or person you want to highlight.
 The most commonly used technique of manual focus is the “rack focus” method.
 You can read more about rack focus here.

 Basically shutter speed is related to the length of time the lens in exposed to light.
 While taking videos, a high shutter speed is considered, as it makes individual frames appear sharper.
 This helps in reducing motion blurs.